-HIS 121, HISTORY OF CIVILIZATION I & II
+HIS 121.
+HISTORY OF CIVILIZATION I & II

 A survey of civilization from the beginning of writing to the present time.
-Special emphasis is given to the political, social, cultural, and religious developments in the history of mankind.
-3 credits.
+Special emphasis is given to the political, social, cultural, and religious developments in the history of mankind 3 credits.

-HIS 201.
-UNITED STATES HISTORY I & II
+HIS 201 UNITED STATES HISTORY I

-202 History of the United States from the earliest explorations to the present.
+In this course we will examine of history of the United States from the earliest explorations to the Reconstruction Era just after the Civil War.
 Special attention is paid to the political, economic, cultural, and religious growth of the United States.
 3 credits.